-A number of 2 ml, 5 ml and 10 ml chambers should be available; sufficient for the scope of the work proposed and taking into consideration the time taken to settle samples, which can be as long as 24 hours.
-The Hydo-Bios type are recommended.
+The number of 2 ml, 5 ml and 10 ml chambers available should be sufficient for the scope of the work proposed, taking into consideration the time taken to settle samples, which can be as long as 24 hours.
+The Hydro-Bios type are recommended.
 Each should be indelibly marked with a reference number.
 Some workers have devised chambers with a smaller floor area than the standard in order to concentrate the sample (Throndsen, 1970a).
 These are useful for studies where the whole floor area is examined and when small organisms are to be enumerated.
 In coastal and estuarine areas with a high quantity of suspended particles a wider surface area is preferred.